delishes-io/white-paper/road-map.md

-## Roadmap
+## Road map

-The roadmap consists of 3 phases in chronological order to achieve progressive decentralization[^5], viz.
-Centralized Platform Launch, Decentralization of the Product and Decentralization of the Governance
+The road map consists of 4 phases in chronological order to tackle the initial cold start problem and achieve progressive decentralization[^5] thereafter, viz.
+Cold start, Centralized Platform Launch, Decentralization of the Product and Decentralization of the Governance

+### Phase 1: Cold Start

+Initially, the company will build a centralized food discovery app to capture the demand while gradually integrating more functionalities.

+ - Build an app recommending delishes (delicious dishes) on a weekly/daily basis with curated content selected by us.

+ - Implement the crypto incentives which encourage early sign-ups and usage of the app

+ - Add the functionality for content creators and onboard content creators like food influencers while converting existing customers to content creators (post food pictures and write reviews).

+ - Scale the network while learning from customer interactions using data.

-### Phase 1: Centralized Platform Launch
+ ### Phase 2: Centralized Platform Launch

 The *founding team* will